 Checking out the long-range weather forecast as I ponder my packing list to join the Gap Year Ranch Holiday spring session at HorseWorks Wyoming USA.
 I smile as it is typical Wyoming weather.
 I ought to expect anything from arctic to nice summer days… So packing will be interesting.

 I really can’t wait to be united with the herd of horses, all my favourites and all the new arrivals and of course MaeCile and Gypsy dog.
 I’m looking forward to catching up with my first project horse, Stanley, the spotted QH x Appaloosa stallion, and working on all the horses coming back to work from their winter break.
 I’m itching to get on my old favourites Cavalier, Tina and Dandy and many others.
 The great thing about Horseworks is that I can enjoy horses from dawn till dusk and ride many different ones each day. the dream vacation of any horsewoman!

 Spring is my favourite time of the year in Wyoming.
-The horses are fresh, new calves and foals are born, lots of wildlife, but it’s still cold enough for rattlers to stay in their winter dens (although seeing the odd rattlesnake is very much part of the western experience!), the fabulous shops in Cody are running pre-season sales and the hot springs of Thermopolis feel wonderfully soothing after a long day in the saddle.
+The horses are fresh, we see new calves and foals born, lots of wildlife, but it’s still cold enough for rattlers to stay in their winter dens (although seeing the odd rattlesnake is very much part of the western experience!), the fabulous shops in Cody are running pre-season sales and the hot springs of Thermopolis feel wonderfully soothing after a long day in the saddle.

 As I write this I’m getting more and more excited about my upcoming trip.
 Really cannot wait 🙂